-What to Do if Your GFCI Outlet Is Tripped?
+What to Do if Your GFCI Outlet Tripped?

-Didn't work?
-If the power's still out, you're probably dealing with a different issue that calls for an expert eye.
-You can reach out to our Remote Assist experts for a free virtual assessment!
+Still no power?
+You may be dealing with a different issue that calls for an expert eye.
+If you’d like a helping hand, you can reach out to one of our Remote Assist technicians for a free virtual assessment!